Click to add text...

 It was a different story with the version cut by Gary Lewis & The Playboys.
 Debuting at #65, the song landed at #34, #7, #4 for two weeks before ousting the Righteous Brothers You’ve Lost That Lovin’ Feelin from the #1 slot on February 20.
 (13)

-“When This Diamond Ring started climbing the charts, when it was up to about 50 on the Billboard charts and it had a bullet, my mom said, ‘OK.
+“When This Diamond Ring was up to about 50 on the Billboard charts with a bullet, my mom said, ‘OK.
 Now we can tell your dad.’
 I told my dad about it and he said, ‘Oh, man.
 That's great.
 I don't care what you do in life as far as a career, just as long as you love it with all your heart and give it a hundred per cent.
 I only ask one thing, don't grow your hair like those damn Beatles!’"
 Gary paused.
 “I never did grow my hair long.
 I was 18 and still living at home.
 I’m no fool!”
 (3)

 ‘When we heard the song on the radio, and we just flipped out beyond belief, because it's getting so much airplay and they wanted us to do all the local TV shows with the song.
 So we were flying real, real high.
 And Snuffy Garrett calls us in one day and says, ‘Listen, you guys, I know it's exciting and all that.
 But you've got to calm down.’
 He said’, "You know how many one-hit artists there are out there?’
 We've got to concentrate on getting #2, and if we can do that, we might be our way."
 So he brought us right back down to earth, which was a very good thing.
 Because the second tune was Count Me In.
 That went to #2 in the country.
 Snuffy Garrett not only had the ability to pick hit songs, but he knew when to put them out, too.
 He wouldn't put out a new tune of ours if The Beatles just came out with a new tune.
 He'd wait for about three weeks.
 Let the people have their fill of the Beatles and then put it out.
 It worked.
 The first seven were all Top Ten.”
 (2)